-Student Name: Grade:
+Student Name: Parent/Guardian:

-Parent/ /Guardian: Phone #:

-et the curricular objective(s) from which you which each is taught.
-An example is provide u wish to have your child excused and the class or ded for you to follow.

 Objective Class / Grade

 Ex.
 To understand the consequences of responsible and irresponsible sexual behavior.
 Health Education / 6

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-wish my incur no child to be excused from class when these ent program goals, objectives, and materials and objectives are taught.
-I understand my child will ete an alternative assignment that relates to the class udents in the class.
+wish my of incur no p viewed the Human Growth and Development prochild to be excused from class when these object benalty but may/will be required to complete an insistent with assignments required of all students tives are taught.
+I understand my child will alternative assignment that relates to the class

-Signed.
-Date:

-2.5 (Parent or Guardian) Date:
+Signed: (Parent or Guardian) Date:

-Signed: Date:
+(Parent or Guardian)

-(School Administrator)
+Signed: (School Administrator) Date: